YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

 ### Algorithm goals
 - Finding the shortest path
 - At each node, drink the content before moving to the next one
-- Total of drinkable is determined by a number include in the description file (limit set as K)
+- Total of drinkables is determined by a number included in the description file (limit set as K)

 ### Map patern
 - Rectangle of the M x N defined in the description file